spgdevops24/python-app-eks-terraform/README.md

 - **hello_world_app_lb_hostname:** The hostname of the LoadBalancer that fronts the "Hello World" application.
 Use `http://<hostname>/` in your browser to access the app.

 ## Why Use the deploy.sh Script
 The `deploy.sh` script orchestrates the entire deployment and teardown process.
+NOTE: This depoloy.sh file uses following variables as hard-coded, so it is a good practice to review these variables as per your requirements.
+    - BUCKET_NAME="python-helloworld-app-bucket"    ### CHANGE PER YOUR NEED
+    - DYNAMODB_TABLE="python-helloworld-app"        ### CHANGE PER YOUR NEED
+    - REGION="us-east-1"                            ### CHANGE PER YOUR NEED

 It:
 - Ensures prerequisites like the DynamoDB table and S3 bucket for remote state are created before initializing Terraform.
 - Runs `terraform init` and then `terraform apply` without `-auto-approve`, so you have a chance to review the plan and type `yes` to proceed.
 - After successful deployment, it attempts to validate that the application is accessible by querying the LoadBalancer’s endpoint.